ahs502/so-connect-challenge-dogstagram/README.md

 <br/>
 **Passeord**: **`joe-daltonzoot`**

-The UI is pretty _responsive and mobile-friendly_, so it works fine on different screen sizes.
+The UI is pretty _responsive and mobile-friendly_, you may try it on different screen sizes.

 To access the **Settings** page, click on the user avatar on top-right of the screen.